Manage incidents in Microsoft Defender XDR

 Edit the incident name

 Microsoft Defender XDR automatically assigns a name based on alert attributes such as the number of endpoints affected, users affected, detection sources or categories.
-This allows you to quickly understand the scope of the incident.
+The incident name allows you to quickly understand the scope of the incident.
 For example: Multi-stage incident on multiple endpoints reported by multiple sources.

 You can edit the incident name from the Incident name field on the Manage incident pane.